HermesPasser/Manga-Host-Downloader/README.md

 # Manga Host Downloader
 A downloader of manga  of manga host site

-How use (in portuguese): https://www.youtube.com/watch?v=uU2kczXOWG4
+How use (obsolete and in portuguese): https://www.youtube.com/watch?v=uU2kczXOWG4

-It is necessary that ruby be installed
+It is necessary that ruby be installed.

-Due of an update in the site, this program currently does work
+Type h: to help in command line